wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-provisioning/includes/define-right-access.md

-Azure AD enables you to collaborate internally as well as externally.
+Azure Active Directory (AD) lets you collaborate internally as well as externally.
 Users can join groups, invite guests, connect to cloud apps, and work remotely from their work or personal devices.
 The convenience of self-service however, has led to a need for better access management capabilities.

 How do you: